-Shirley earns an income by collecting the abaca from a nearby forest.
-Abaca is the dried bark of banana tress-the raw material used to make the slippers.
-Why is this an appropriate material?
-They are made and sold through a group and Shirley uses this income to provide for her family.
+Background information: Shirley earns an income by collecting the abaca from a nearby forest.
+Abaca is the dried bark of banana trees-the raw material used to make the slippers.
+Consider the merits of using this material.
+The slippers are made and sold through a group and Shirley uses this income to provide for her family.

-Use the templates to make slippers using a sustainable or recyclable material.
+Instructions: Use the templates to make slippers using a sustainable or recyclable material.
 It could be something that will otherwise be thrown out.
 The art department may have some ideas for offcut materials.
 Discuss the choice of material and why it is appropriate for footwear.